This post may contain affiliate links.Please read our disclosure policy.

 Growing up baking Christmas cookies with my Oma was always my favorite holiday tradition.
 I would sneak away some of the sweet cookie dough to share with my Opa from who I inherited my sweet tooth.

 My Grandmothers always made so many different cookies from scratch, from Vanillekipferl to Pfeffernuesse, to share with family and friends.
 You can always find a plate with cookies on the table during the Holiday season!

-German Christmas cookies are special because many of the recipes are very old and have been passed down over generations.
+German Christmas cookies are special because many of the recipes are very old and have been passed down for generations.
 I make the same recipes with my little son that my Oma got from her family.
-These cookies are delicate and made with nuts, candied peel, jam, and flavorful spices.
+These cookies are delicate and made with nuts, vanilla sugar, candied peel, jam, and flavorful spices like German Gingerbread spice.